 “Any decision should be made through a proper process and in a systematic manner,” he concluded.

-The controversy has deepened the divide between Telangana exhibitors and the Producers Guild, with the industry facing potential screening disruptions if a consensus is not reached soon.
+The controversy has further deepened the rift between Telangana exhibitors and the Producers Guild, raising concerns over potential disruptions in film screenings if a mutual agreement is not reached soon.